Is Bari Safe for Tourists? What You Should Know Before You Go

 8. Stay Informed

 Before and during your trip, stay informed about any local news or events that might affect your safety, including demonstrations and gatherings.
+Although generally speaking, political activity and protests are not a major safety concern for tourists in Itay.

 9. Plan Your Routes